pmttavara/Jai_Symbols/README.md

 - In your project's metaprogram, call `add()` for `.TYPECHECKED` messages.
 Once the build is done, call `write(*symbols, ".build/.jai_symbols")`.
 The Python extension only searches for `.build/.jai_symbols`.
 - Put `Jai.py` in `%AppData%/10x/PythonScripts`.
 - In your 10x workspace's settings, add `*.jai_symbols` to the Include Filter.
 This is how the Python extension finds the generated symbols list.
-- In the 10x menu bar > `Settings` > `Key Bindings...`, replace your key binding for `GotoSymbolDefinition` with `JAI_GotoSymbolDefinition`.
+- In the 10x menu bar > `Settings` > `Key Bindings...`, replace your key binding for `GotoSymbolDefinition` with `JAI_GotoNextSymbolDefinition`.
+- (Optional) In the 10x menu bar > `Settings` > `Key Bindings...`, add a new key binding for `JAI_GotoPrevSymbolDefinition` (e.g., Alt-Shift-G to complement Alt-G).
-- (optional) put `jai_symbols.10x_syntax` in `%AppData%/10x/Settings/SyntaxHighlighting`.
+- (Optional) put `jai_symbols.10x_syntax` in `%AppData%/10x/Settings/SyntaxHighlighting`.

 ## Necessary improvements

-- Non-bozo scope awareness
-    - in the Python extension, prefer the closest result before the current cursor line:column, instead of arbitrarily jumping to "result #0"
-- Raw search fallback
-    - Just grep all open code files for `<word_at_cursor>\s*:`
-- Member resolution
-    - in the Python extension, parse `a.b.c.d` and recursively narrow the candidates list
+- Member resolution: in the Python extension, parse `a.b.c.d` and recursively narrow the candidates list
     - determine the possible types of `a` from the search results: `T1`, `T2`, etc.
     - when searching the possible declarations of `b`, prune those candidates that are not children of `T1`, `T2`, etc.
     - recursively repeat this process for all possible declarations of `c`, `d`, etc.
     - if this does not resolve to a single declaration, then fall back to the regular cycling behaviour, to avoid making the command stateful
+- Support jumping to the definition of backslashed identifiers (currently backslashed identifiers are only supported at the "destination" declaration being jumped to, not the "source" identifier under the cursor)

 ## Example metaprogram
 ```jai